 Bonus FAQ: What nearby Los Angeles hotels have transportation to Universal Studios Hollywood?

 Booking a hotel room for the night might make sense if you want to explore Los Angeles for an extra day.
 The theme park is situated right in the middle of Hollywood’s rolling hills, so you can imagine there are a ton of hotel accommodations nearby.
 The hotels range from budget-friendly to super upscale.
-Below are a few noteworthy hotels mentioned in Discover Los Angeles and for more options, you can visit Hotel Guides.
+Below are a few noteworthy hotels mentioned in Discover Los Angeles.

 - Sheraton Universal Hotel – Free Shuttle

 - Tilt Hotel – 15 Minute Walk or Short Taxi/Lyft Distance

 - Holiday Inn Express North Hollywood – Burbank Area – Short Taxi/Lyft Distance